Legend of the White Dragon: Release

-The film was originally scheduled to be released in 2020, but was delayed due to the COVID-19 pandemic.
+Legend of the White Dragon was originally scheduled to be released in theaters 2020, but it was delayed due to the COVID-19 pandemic.
 In March 2023, the film's new release date was set on September 4, 2023.
 However, in July the film was delayed to the first quarter of 2024.
-The film was originally scheduled to be released in limited theaters on September 4, 2024, but that release has since been removed.
+The film was then scheduled to be released in limited theaters on September 4, 2024, but ended up missing that date for unknown reasons.
+On March 28, 2026, the film received a release date for August 28 of that year with Well Go USA Entertainment serving as its distributor.

+Reception

+On Rotten Tomatoes, the film has a critical 8% score based on 12 reviews.